clytras/everypay/docs/Testing.md

 # EveryPay Gateway Bindings Tests

-We use [Mocha](https://mochajs.org/) test framework and [Chai](https://www.chaijs.com/) assertion library to test each function of the API; These tests cover most use cases but there are no tests for EveryPay predefined scenarios which is a future TODO.
+We use [Mocha](https://mochajs.org/) test framework, [Chai](https://www.chaijs.com/) assertion library and [Faker.js](https://github.com/marak/Faker.js/) for generating fake/random data to test each function of the API; These tests cover most use cases but there are no tests for EveryPay predefined scenarios which is a future TODO.

 **WARNING**: Run tests only in the sandbox environment (https://sandbox-api.everypay.gr)